chriseppstein/chriseppstein.github.com/content/posts/2010-11-09-donate-to-umdf-on-behalf-of-compass.markdown

 Evolutionarily, mitochondria used to be their own organism, but a long time ago, they merged with one of our primordial ancestors and formed a symbiotic cellular relationship.
 They have their own DNA called mDNA and in my Dad, that DNA is broken.
-This breakage prevents him from converting ATP (cellular fuel) all they way into energy.
+This breakage prevents him from converting ATP (cellular fuel) all the way into energy.
 This means that simple tasks that you and I take for granted like walking a quarter mile are near impossible.
-Organs, the brain, and the nervous system do not generally like running out of energy.
+Organs, the brain, and the nervous system do not generally like running low on energy.
 Strange symptoms like uncontrollable movements, cramps, seizures, and vertigo can occur without warning.
 On top of all that, the disease has given him diabetes and he's 100% insulin dependent.